 Start thinking about the inscription early.
 What phrase or word best describes your relationship?
-I'm sure you'll come up with something perfect, and once you do, it's time to consider some of the technical aspects of engraving your wedding rings.
+Once you come up with something perfect, consider whether you should have your wedding rings hand or machine engraved.

 Hand Engraving Methods

 If you want your ring to have an old-world feel, consider hand engraving.
 Hand engraving is done with a tool called a graver.
 Think of it as a miniature chisel.
 The sharp, chisel ends of gravers are formed into different shapes that offer different looks for the text.
 Multiple shapes let engravers choose the best tool for the type of lettering you request.

 Many experienced hand engravers are artisans who can put your inscription into any style of text you desire.
 Some engravers can even produce intricate symbols.

 One con with hand engraving is that you are limited by the skill of the engraver you choose.
 If you want something to look as perfect as possible and don't have as much money to spend, consider machine engraving.

 Hand engravers sometimes prefer to work with gold rings rather than platinum since the softer gold has more "give."
 On the other hand, platinum doesn't wear away as easily as gold, so once it's there, an inscription in platinum is usually more durable.
 If you want an engraver to work with platinum, expect to pay more money.

 Machine engraving is much more readily available than engraving done by hand.
 Most jewelers will have some time of engraving machine on-site, but they may not have a talented hand engraver on staff.